 Sequoia National Park

-Your Perfect 1 to 2 Day Itinerary in Sequoia National Park
+Your Perfect One Day Itinerary in Sequoia National Park

-Visit one day: Within Sequoia National Park, most of the main attractions are fairly close together, so it can be easy to hit all of them within one day.
+Why visit in one day?
+Within Sequoia National Park, most of the main attractions are fairly close together, so it can be easy to hit all of them within one day.

 The issue is that the drive TO Sequoia National Park can take a pretty long time, depending on where you’re coming from.